martinohanlon/quickdraw_python/README.rst

 |quickdraw|

-``quickdraw`` is an API for accessing the `Quick Draw data`_ - it downloads the data files as and when needed, caches them locally and interprets them so they can be used.
+``quickdraw`` is a Python API for accessing the `Quick Draw data`_ - it downloads the data files as and when needed, caches them locally and interprets them so they can be used.

 |quickdrawpreview|